-At Aurora Wilden View School, we have three learning intentions that act as drivers for what we deliver.
-These incorporate the Aurora Values and provide clarity and real-life examples of how these values can have a lasting impact on themselves, others, and the world around them.
+At Aurora Cedars School, we have three curriculum intentions that act as drivers for what we deliver.
+These incorporate the Aurora Values and provide clarity and real life examples of how these values can have a lasting impact on themselves, others and the world around them.